-Find out everything about where to buy a prepaid sim card for Kenya at Nairobi Airport, the best e-sim cards for Kenya, up to date prices as per August 2023, my recommendation, a vlog about my experiences on arrival at Nairobi Airport, information about international sim cards and more.
+Find out where to buy a prepaid sim card at Nairobi Airport, the best e-sim cards for Kenya, up to date prices as per February 2024, my recommendation, a vlog about my experiences on arrival at Nairobi Airport, information about international sim cards and more.

-Of course I also wrote a complete guide for buying a sim card for Kenya in 2023.
+Of course Traveltomtom also wrote a complete guide for buying a sim card for Kenya in 2024.

-As I am on a journey to visit every country in the world I get to a lot of new places every year.
-So whenever you are planning your next adventure abroad come check out Traveltomtom for the latest prepaid sim card and e-sim card advice for your holiday destination.
-Bookmark me!
+So next time you are planning your adventure abroad come check out Traveltomtom for the latest prepaid and e-sim card advice for your next holiday destination.
+Bookmark me and let me help you save money!

-Traveltomtom recommends buying a Safaricom sim card for Kenya at Nairobi Airport.
+Traveltomtom recommends buying a Safaricom sim card at Nairobi Airport.
 Although more expensive than Vodafone and Telekom, Safaricom has by far the best 4G/5G network.
-For $7 USD you get 5 GB data for 1 week.
+For around $7 USD you get 5 GB data for 1 week.

 Best e-sim cards for Kenya